NLCaceres/my-portfolio/README.md

 While writing the two apps, I had plenty of time to think about the number of projects I had written going through my Mobile Apps Minor at the University of Southern California, and found myself thinking that my journey as a software developer is exactly how I'd layout my portfolio, step by step, project by project and type by type.
 From mobile app development to web development and even basic GUI development, I feel confident as ever to take on any task in any language or framework and that's exactly what I'd like to convey!
 While relatively simple compared to my passion projects, like the Infection Control web, Android and iOS app or my Account On It property management web app, the tech behind it and possibilties feel endless, and I look forward to improving it and adding to it year after year!

 ## Future Development
 - From here out, focus on this project rather than the Rails 5 version.
+  - Create a Swagger UI inspired routes list view
 - Contact Us from the back-end!

 ## Notes to Remember! - May 2021
 - Useful Rails Commands - To Serve and Display Locally `bin/rails s & yarn --cwd react-client start`
   - To see a list just run `bin/rails` in the root rails dir
+  - `bin/rails app:update` -> Update old files and generate any new ones after updating the Gemfile and running `bundle install`
   - `bin/rails server` -> Start up the server (shortcut -> `bin/rails s`)
   - `bin/rails test` -> Test all except system tests (shortcut -> `bin/rails t`)
 - Preface to next point, Facebook still uses yarn primarily BUT since npm is actually the primary installer of yarn, it's pretty easy to get confused.